What are the key points for understanding the dynamics of the COVID-19 ?

 - The severity of the COVID-19 disease increases with age and certain co-morbidities.
 See the questions What factors increase the risk of dying from COVID-19 ? and Who are the vulnerable people?

-- The management of patients with COVID-19 improved between early 2020 and June 2020.
+- Has the care of patients with COVID-19 has improved since the beginning of 2020.
 Today, a patient COVID admitted to hospital is less likely to die from COVID-19.
 See the question Has the care of patients with COVID-19 improved?

 - Asymptomatic (symptom-free) people account for about 50% of cases and can transmit the coronavirus.
 See questions Can a person without symptoms infect others? and How many people are infected without showing symptoms?